-No If the No Trouble Found menu displays, go to step 11 on page 49.
+No If the No Trouble Found menu displays, go to step 11.

 Yes Continue with the next step.

 10. The parent or child of the resource you just replaced might also require that you run the Resource Repair Action service aid on it.